anton-smirnov-robert/weaver/content/note/literature note on Paic2019.md

 >
 >Greater public-private collaboration in R&D is strongly encouraged. (...)
 This is a strong trend, observed in all of the cases studied—  (Paic et Viros, 2019, p.
 31)

 - The state should no longer plan science.
-It should follow what "stakeholders" — a name whose merit is to be enlightning — demand.
+It should follow what "stakeholders" — a name whose merit is to be enlightning — demand or need.
 The later refers to the same actors in the innovation chain.

 > [!quote]
 >
 >Commitment at the highest level of government is a crucial means to send a signal to all stakeholders. —  (Paic et Viros, 2019, p.
 5)

 - It should be flexible because sometimes decision processes are long, and knowledge is not perfect, and it is difficult to react quickly to contextual evolutions.
+In other words, centralization is rather inefficcient.

 > [!quote]
 >